Saturday 4th October –

 The wonderful Indri is not, however, the only spectacular lemur that can be found in these forests.
 We will also be looking for the equally striking Black-and-white Ruffed Lemur and the stunningly beautiful Diademed Sifaka, surely a candidate for ‘Madagascar’s best-looking lemur’.

-A host of smaller and mostly nocturnal lemur cousins in this area includes Grey Bamboo Lemur, Goodman’s Mouse-Lemur, Eastern Woolly Lemur, Weasel Sportive Lemur, and Furry-eared and Hairy-eared Dwarf Lemurs.
+A host of smaller and mostly nocturnal lemurs in this area includes Goodman’s Mouse-Lemur and and Hairy-eared Dwarf Lemur.

-With such mammalian diversity occurring in these forests, it is no surprise that there is also a spectacular array of forest birds here and we will spend some time searching for, and trying to photograph the beautiful but secretive Pitta-like, Rufous-headed, Scaly and Short-legged Ground Rollers, the impressive Madagascar Owl and the attractive Collared Nightjar.
+With such mammalian diversity occurring in these forests, it is no surprise that there is also a spectacular array of forest birds here and we will spend some time searching for, and trying to photograph, the beautiful but secretive Pitta-like, Rufous-headed, Scaly and Short-legged Ground Rollers, the impressive Madagascar Owl and the attractive Collared Nightjar, although most of these are difficult to find.

 The big chameleon of the eastern forests, Parson’s Chameleon, occurs here and we will hope for a close, slow-motion photography encounter with one of these fabulous creatures, which are also amongst the worst vertebrate parents going and take no care of their young whatsoever once their eggs are laid!
-At around half a metre (19 inches) long, Parson’s vies with Oustalet’s Chameleon for the title of ‘the world’s largest chameleon’.
+At around half a metre (19 inches) long when fully grown, Parson’s vies with Oustalet’s Chameleon for the title of ‘the world’s largest chameleon’.

-The forests of the Andasibe region are also rich in invertebrates and a particular attraction is the bizarre Giraffe-necked Weevil, the male of which is very popular with wildlife photographers.
+The forests of the Andasibe region are also rich in invertebrates and a particular attraction is the bizarre Giraffe-necked Weevil, the male of which is very popular with wildlife photographers and happily fairly easy to find.

 Day 14: After a final photography session in the Andasibe region, we will head eastwards to Lac Ampitabe in the coastal lowlands.
 The final part of the journey to Le Palmarium, where we will stay for two nights, is by boat.